automerge/automerge/automerge-wasm/README.md

 ### Maps

-Maps are key/value store.
+Maps are key/value stores.
 The root object is always a map.
 The keys are always strings.
 The values can be any scalar type or any object.

 ```javascript
     let doc = create()